Keshy31/enfineer/docs/PROJ.md

 The core objectives of this project are:

-* **Geometric Insight:** To visualize the "shape" of the market by compressing 50+ variables into a 3D coordinate system.
+* **Geometric Insight:** To visualize the "shape" of the market by compressing 50+ variables into a compact coordinate system.
 * **Regime Detection:** To algorithmically identify hidden market states (regimes) that dictate future probability distributions.
 * **Macro-Technical Fusion:** To ensure that price patterns are interpreted within their correct economic context (e.g., rising vs. falling yield environments).
 * **Actionability:** To produce clear, liquidity-aware Buy/Sell signals suitable for practical execution.